dimi309/small3d-boilerplate/README.md

 	small3d/build/shaders to small3d-boilerplate/android/app/src/main/assets/resources/shaders

-Depending on whether you are using OpenGL ES or Vulkan, rename (or copy) one of the files CMakeListsOpenGLES.txt, CMakeListsVulkan.txt in small3d-boilerplate/android/app to CMakeLists.txt.
+Depending on whether you are using OpenGL ES or Vulkan, rename (or copy) one of the files `CMakeListsOpenGLES.txt`, `CMakeListsVulkan.txt` in `small3d-boilerplate/android/app` to `CMakeLists.txt`.

-If building for Vulkan, change the defaultConfig/minSdk value to at least 26 in small3d-boilerplate/android/app/build.gradle
+If building for Vulkan, change the `defaultConfig/minSdk` value to at least 26 in `small3d-boilerplate/android/app/build.gradle`.

-Open and build the project in small3d-boilerplate/android with Android studio.
+Open and build the project in `small3d-boilerplate/android` with Android studio.

 # Building for iOS

 Build small3d for ios for your preferred API (Vulkan or OpenGL ES - see small3d README file).
 Then, if using OpenGL ES (recommended) copy:

 	small3d/build/include to small3d-boilerplate/ios-opengles/deps/include
 	small3d/build/lib to small3d-boilerplate/ios-opengles/deps/lib
 	small3d/build/shaders to small3d-boilerplate/ios-opengles/game/resources1/shaders

-Then open the project in small3d-boilerplate/ios-opengles using Xcode.
+Then open the project in `small3d-boilerplate/ios-opengles/game.xcodeproj` using Xcode.

 If using Vulkan copy: